 2004(14th of Tevet, 5765): Ninety-five year old Simon “Si” Gerson a leading member of the Communist Party USA whose political activism spanned 7 decades passed away today.

-2005: “Builders Reveal Hidden Synagogue and Dark Era of Portugal's Past” published today described the fate of Medieval Jewish Community of Porto.
+2005: “Builders Reveal Hidden Synagogue and Dark Era of Portugal's Past” published today describes the fate of Medieval Jewish Community of Porto.

 2006: Two boys, both 14, were injured about 9 p.m. when a Qassam rocket landed in the street near where they were walking.
 Both were treated by Magen David Adom paramedics and taken to Barzilai Medical Center in Ashkelon.
 A total of eight Qassams were fired at Israel during the day, the most in a single day since the cease-fire was declared about a month ago.
 Islamic Jihad claimed responsibility for firing the missiles from the Gaza Strip at the western Negev town.
 One of the Qassams fired at Israel Tuesday landed in the industrial area in south Ashkelon, close to a strategic infrastructure installation.

 2006: About Alice by Calvin Trillin, “a slightly expanded version of the essay Alice, Off the Page” was published today.

 2007 (17 Tevet): Yahrtzeit of Rabbi Aaron Zelig Ben Joel Feivush, author of Toldot Aaron and Rabbi Yaakov Wolf Krantz, Maggid of Dubna

 2008: HaTzofe (The Observer) printed its last edition today.